 A lot of us, at some point or other, have a real issue with selling to our audiences.

-It doesn't come natural and feels slimy.
+It doesn't come naturally and feels slimy.

 Like we're a used car salesman trying to trick them into parting with their money.

-It's pretty natural but a dangerous way of thinking.
+It's a pretty natural but dangerous way of thinking.